There are two families of essential fats for dogs: omega-3 and omega-6.

 One of the best sources of EPA and DHA for dogs is green lipped mussel oil.
 Green lipped mussels are sustainably grown in clean New Zealand waters.
 Like fish oil, green lipped mussel oil is full of the EPA and DHA your dog needs.
 In fact it's better.
 Green lipped mussel oil has far more fatty acids ...
 30, compared to just 2 in fish oil.
-And it contains ETA (eicosatetraenoic acid), another omega-3 fatty acid with anti-inflammatory effects.
-Your dog can convert ETA to EPA, which can help regenerate cartilage in dogs with joint problems.
+And it contains ETA (eicosatetraenoic acid), another omega-3 fatty acid which can help support a normal inflammatory response.
+Your dog can convert ETA to EPA, which can help promote cartilage development and joint health.

 Finding a trusted algae supplement is just as important as choosing a fish oil.
 Research the company and make sure you're dealing with the producer, not a third party or broker.

 You want a product tested by a reputable, independent third party.
 And make sure it’s organically grown outdoors with plenty of natural sunlight.
 Just like fish oils, you want to avoid contaminants.

 Alpha-linolenic acid (ALA), is a short-chain omega-3 fatty acid.
 You can find ALA in walnuts, hemp and chia seeds, flaxseeds and soybeans.
 On its own, ALA is an inefficient source of DHA.
 That's because it must be converted first to EPA and then to DHA.
 Dogs can only convert about 20 percent of the ALA to DHA.

 But you can combine crushed chia seeds and an algae supplement to get a healthy mix of ALA, DHA, and EPA.

 - Crushed chia seeds: 1 teaspoon (small dogs) to 1 tablespoon (large dogs) per day